alttch/eva3/xc/drivers/phi/phi_devel.rst

 .. warning::

-    watch out the timeout - if it's expired, the controller may crash or be forcely restarted.
-Always calculate the remaining time for the external calls and return error as soon as it comes closer to the expiration.
+    watch out for the timeout - if it's expired, the controller may crash or be forcedly restarted.
+Always calculate the remaining time for the external calls and return error as soon as it comes closer to expiration.

-Method **test** should perform a self-test (equipment test) if cmd=='self', other methods are variable and may be used i.e. for debugging.
-If command is not understood by the method, it's a rule of a good taste to return a help text (dict *{ 'command': 'command help' }*).
+Method **test** should perform a self-test (equipment test) if cmd=='self', other methods are variable and may be used e.g. for debugging.
+If command is not understood by the method, it's a rule of good taste to return a help text (dict *{ 'command': 'command help' }*).

 .. code-block:: python